shisedsiyuleyrerboi/Probability-Independence/README.md

 # Probability-Independence
-This problem presents a simple probability experiment: rolling an equiprobable six-sided die.
+This problem presents a simple probability experiment, which consists of rolling a equiprobable six siced die.
 The problem is designed to explore how these events are related to one another.